First 30 days

 Short, quiet walks only

 Familiar low-stimulus routes.
 Avoid dog parks, busy roads, and neighbor dogs.
+20 minutes is enough.

 No forced affection

-Start departure cues practice
+Start departure cue desensitization

 Start 1–5 minute alone-time practice